cgeo/cgeo/README.md

 For tests to run successfully you need to configure c:geo on the emulator that runs the test with a valid geocaching.com account.
 In order for all tests to be successfull the account needs to be a premium member.

 Tests may also be launched from command line.
 Use `gradlew assembleBasicDebug` from the root directory of the git repository.

+## Deploying the app locally for testing purposes

+Android Studio needs to be configured for which device(s) c:geo to deploy to.
+Use "run" => "run" (2nd entry with this heading).
+You can create several profiles for either a physical device attached via USB as well as virtual devices run in an emulator.
+(If the emulator is not installed yet do so via File => Settings, Appearance & Behaviour => System Settings => Android SDK, tab "SDK Tools", check "Android Emulator" and apply.)

 ## License